Different Types of Alcohol

 Thus aliphatic alcohols are compounds containing hydroxyl groups in the side chain of the alkyl group.
 Thus these types are the alkyl derivative of alcohol.

-Examples of the aliphatic alcohol
+Types of the aliphatic alcohol

 - Methanol, ethanol, propanol, butanol, isobutanol, etc are examples of monohydric alcohols because it contains only one hydroxyl group.